-Board Sub-Committee Areas of Oversight Composition Audit Committee - AC Financial Reporting Comprises 03 Independent Non-Executive Directors.
-Internal Controls The Managing Director, Head of Finance and • Internal Audit Group Head of Internal Audit attend the meetings by invitation together with other relevant Key External Audit Management Personnel (KMP).
-Refer the report of the AC on pages 37 to 40 for more information The Company Secretary acts as the Secretary to the Committee Nomination Committee - NC Selection and appointment of Directors and KMP Comprises 02 Independent Non-Executive Directors and 01 Non- Executive Director.
-Succession planning Executive support is provided by the Human Resources Department whenever required.
-Evaluating the effectiveness of the Board and its Committees The Company Secretary acts as the Secretary to the Refer the report of the NC on page 41 for more information Committee.
+Board Sub-Committee Areas of Oversight Composition Audit Committee - AC Financial Reporting Comprises 03 Independent Non-Executive Internal Controls Directors.
+Internal Audit The Managing Director, Head of Finance and Group Head of Internal Audit attend the • External Audit meetings by invitation together with other Refer the report of the AC on pages 39 relevant Key Management Personnel (KMP). to 42 for more information The Company Secretary acts as the Secretary to the Committee Nomination Committee - NC • Selection and appointment of Directors Comprises 02 Independent Non-Executive and KMP Directors and 01 Non- Executive Director.
+Succession planning Executive support is provided by the Human • Evaluating the effectiveness of the Resources Department whenever required.
+Board and its Committees The Company Secretary acts as the Secretary to Refer the report of the NC on page 43 for more information the Committee.
 Remuneration Committee - RC Remuneration of Managing Director and KMP Comprises 02 Independent Non-Executive Directors and 01 Non- Executive Director.
 HR Policies including Remuneration Policy The Company Secretary acts as the Secretary to the Committee.
-Organisational structure Refer the report of the RC on page 42 for more information.
+Organisational structure Refer the report of the RC on page 44 for more information.
 Related Party Transactions Review Committee - RPTRC Related Party Transactions Policy and Processes Comprises 03 Independent Non-Executive Directors.
 Market disclosures on related party Transactions The Company Secretary acts as the Secretary to the Committee.
-Quarterly and annual disclosures of related party transactions • Refer the report of the RPTRC on page 43 for more information.
+Quarterly and annual disclosures of related party transactions • Refer the report of the RPTRC on pages 45 to 46 for more information.